Shabdangal: Kesari on Shabdangal

 Shabdangal creates a "unity of impression" of the world as a mental asylum.
 This makes it a lengthy short story rather than a short novel, writes Kesari Balakrishna Pillai in his introduction to the book.
 The literary technique of 'confession' is best suited to the story, because a first person narrative, without simultaneous comments and questions put forth by a thoughtful listener, would have been ineffective in this case.
 Interspersed in conversation are bits of descriptions of Nature's beauty; and questions as to the origin and evolution of the universe.
 These are dragged in deliberately; to enhance the effect of 'insanity' which pervades the atmosphere of the story; to contrast the beauty of Nature with the ugliness in various aspects of human life on earth; to demonstrate that physical questions like eradication of poverty and curing of disease are more important than metaphysical questions about the cosmos.

 Shabdangal is a challenge to claims of 'respectability'.
 It sympathetically portrays people suffering from sexually transmitted diseases, gonorrhoea, and syphilis.
 Balakrishna Pillai, however, sees in Basheer's work a defeatism born out of ignorance of scientific advancements.
 (Both were writing in the immediate post-war period.)

 Shabdangal was the first literary work in Malayalam that talked about homosexual intercourse.
 Before it, indirect references to homosexuality occurred in Ponkunnam Varki's Nivedanam and Changampuzha Krishna Pillai's unpublished poem Ashramamrigam.
 Balakrishna Pillai predicted at the time of Shabdangal going to press that it would raise a storm in critical circles.
 Basheer's writing of Shabdangal is compared to Thakazhi's writing of Thottiyude makan about a profession considered too unclean for literature to deal with.

 An old place of worship used by the homeless as night retreat occurs in chapters 9 and 10 of Shabdangal.
 This part of the book is called "one of the most unforgettable scenes in world literature" by Kesari, who compares it with a hospital scene in Remarque's All Quiet on the Western Front.

-The meaninglessness of war, the horror witnessed on the fields of battle, the beastliness of domestic squabbles in the name of religion and caste, the degradation hidden beneath the cloak of 'respectability', the dignity in the lives of people condemned as engaged in 'unrespectable' professions, questions on fidelity and prostitution, the irrationality of 'belonging' to a religion one happens to be born into—all find space in this work of art.